The History of the Giles Family

 Daniel's grave in Piltown

-Daniel's wife Ellen died on September 3rd 1966 at the farm in Killonerry, and Daniel himself eventually passed away on December 25th 1972.
+Daniel's wife Ellen died on September 3rd 1966 at the farm in Killonerry.
+A thank you notice was placed in the Munster Express on 7 OCT 1966:

 Both Daniel and Ellen were buried in Piltown Cemetery, and in subsequent years were later joined by both Thomas and Aquin Josephine.